-The Department for Education is working with the EEF and other delivery partners to make Nuffield Early Language Intervention (NELI) available to state-funded primary schools.
-Online training and resources will be available at no cost for schools where additional targeted support for oral language would be particularly beneficial.
-The aim is to support the language and early literacy skills of Reception pupils through additional targeted support provided by trained early years staff.
+The Department for Education has been working with the EEF and other delivery partners to make Nuffield Early Language Intervention (NELI) available to state-funded primary schools.
+Online training and resources has been made available at no cost for schools where additional targeted support for oral language would be particularly beneficial.
+The aim was to support the language and early literacy skills of Reception pupils through additional targeted support provided by trained early years staff.

 What is NELI?

 The Reception NELI programme involves scripted individual and small-group language activities delivered by teaching assistants (TAs), or early years educators, to children identified as being in need of targeted language support.
 The 20 week NELI programme aims to develop children’s vocabulary, listening and narrative skills and in the last 10 weeks also involves work to develop phonological awareness and early letter-sound knowledge as foundations for early literacy.

 We recommend reading the FAQs HERE to understand what is involved in delivering the programme.
 Particularly those who have registered to receive the newly developed online training programme this academic year.

 NELI was initially funded by the Nuffield Foundation.
 This research, led by the programme’s developers, found that those who received the intervention had improved expressive language skills, including the use of vocabulary and grammar.